okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/registration-inline-hook/main/index.md

 ### Set up your external service code response for profile and progressive profile enrollment

-You need to remix your own version of the Okta sample Glitch project and confirm that it's live.
+Remix your own version of the Okta sample Glitch project and confirm that it's live.

 1. Go to the [Okta Registration Inline Hook Example](https://glitch.com/edit/#!/okta-inlinehook-registrationhook-oie).
-1. Click **Remix your own**.
+1. Click **Remix your own**, and then click **Share**.
-1. Click **Share**.
-1. In the **Live site** field, click the copy icon.
+1. Click the copy icon in the **Live site** field.
 This is your external service URL.
 Make a note of it as you need it later.
 1. Click **Logs**.
 If you see the following message, "Your app is listening on port {XXXX}", the app is live and ready to receive Okta requests.

 Review the following project code with endpoint `/registrationHookSSRandPP`.
-The external service responds to Okta indicating whether to update the end user's profile with a valid employee number or allow a self-registration of a new user.
+The external service responds to Okta indicating whether to update the user's profile with a valid employee number or allow self-registration of a new user.
 The response returns a `commands` object in the body of the HTTPS response.
 This object contains specific syntax that indicates whether the user is allowed or denied self-registration or can update their profile with Okta.

 <StackSnippet snippet="response-properties"/>